TheRestartProject/OpenRepairDataStandard/Goals.md

 We aim to:

+* Create an open data standard for post-warranty repairs together with other community repair networks and repair SMEs, aggregating data on what is breaking and barriers to repair, and influence decision-makers and regulators in Brussels.

 * Scale up waste prevention and resource efficiency through the rebirth of a vibrant commercial repair sector.

+* Inform manufacturers and retailers of consumers' frustration with the status quo.

 * Produce much more data and evidence to help regulators take the right decisions.

-* To inform manufacturers and retailers of consumers' frustration with the status quo.

-* Create an open data standard for post-warranty repairs together with other community repair networks and repair SMEs, aggregating data on what is breaking and barriers to repair, and influence decision-makers and regulators in Brussels.
+## Benefits and services

-## For community repair and citizens
+### For community repair and citizens

 * Allow repair organisers to log all performed repairs, capturing the environmental and social impact of their work: the weight of waste prevented, the